tic-do-institute/SAIM_PhaseTransition_Analysis/README.md

 ## Overview

-This repository provides the core components of the study, including the physiological calibration pipeline ensuring data quality:
+This repository provides the three core components of the study:

 1. **Calibration & Noise Validation (`calibration_analysis.py`)**:
    A strict quality control script that verifies the separation between neural signals (EEG) and myogenic artifacts (EMG) using a standardized "Standing Calibration Protocol".